lichenaut/DatapackLoader/README.md

 ### Command | Permission | Description:

     - /dl | datapackloader.command | Use the plugin's commands.
-    - /dl help | datapackloader.command.help | Describes how to use the plugin.
+    - /dl help | datapackloader.command.help | Links to documentation.
     - /dl import <url> | (console only) | Imports a datapack from a .zip URL.
     - /dltp <worldname> | datapackloader.command.tp | Teleport to the given world's spawn with spectator mode.